ministryofjustice/moj-frontend/docs/components/interruption-card.md

 It can be helpful to show a user important information before they start a task, particularly if the content has been missed elsewhere (for example, on a start page).

 To prevent the interruption card being overused, start with the [GOV.UK Design System inset text component](https://design-system.service.gov.uk/components/inset-text/) or the [GOV.UK Design System warning text component](https://design-system.service.gov.uk/components/warning-text/).
-If neither work - or something is very important - try the interruption card.
+If neither work (or something is very important) try the interruption card.

 The user can continue once they have acknowledged the content in the interruption card.
 They are not declaring anything, though.
 Declarations are for users to confirm that they've understood information they've been given or agree to something.
 This is not an interruption because it's part of the flow.